Norvir (Ritonavir)

 Who Should Not Take Norvir

 Do not take Norvir if you are allergic to ritonavir or any of the ingredients listed.
-Norvir is not suitable for use in children younger than 12 years of age.
+Children younger than 12 years should not take this medicine.

 Medical Conditions to Discuss

-Check with your doctor if you have diabetes, liver problems, heart problems (such as irregular heart beats), high cholesterol or high triglycerides, pancreas problems, haemophilia (a bleeding disorder), or if you take any medicines for any other condition.
+Tell your doctor if you have diabetes, liver problems, heart problems (such as irregular heartbeat), high cholesterol or triglycerides, pancreas problems, or haemophilia (bleeding disorder).

 Pregnancy and Breastfeeding

-Make sure your doctor is aware that you are pregnant or plan to become pregnant or are breastfeeding or intend to breastfeed.
-Call your doctor straight away if you become pregnant while taking Norvir.
+Make sure your doctor knows if you are pregnant, planning to become pregnant, breastfeeding, or intend to breastfeed.
+Call your doctor immediately if you become pregnant while taking Norvir.

-Emergency: Go to your nearest hospital if you experience a sudden, intense skin reaction, symptoms of an allergic reaction (difficulty breathing, swelling of face, lips or tongue, hives, rash or itching), or very high sugar levels in the blood.
+Emergency: Go to the nearest hospital immediately if you experience sudden intense skin reactions, allergic reaction symptoms (difficulty breathing, face/lip/tongue swelling, hives), or very high blood sugar levels.

 Drug Interactions